 - Make a list of all medications, vitamins or supplements that you're taking.

 - Ask a family member or friend to come with you.
-Sometimes it can be difficult to absorb all the information provided during an appointment.
+Sometimes it can be hard to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Your time with your doctor is limited, so preparing a list of questions ahead of time can help you make the most of your time together.
+Your time with your healthcare team is limited, so prepare a list of questions ahead of time to help make the most of your time together.
 List your questions from most important to least important in case time runs out.
-For vaginal cancer, some basic questions to ask your doctor include:
+For vaginal cancer, some basic questions to ask include:

 - What's the most likely cause of my symptoms?